AnhNH198/internship-2020/AnhNH/Kubernetes_Concepts/Best_practice_for_developing_app/2pod_lifecycle.md

 **$ kubectl exec my-pod cat logfile.txt**
 If the container gets restarted for whatever reason (including because the hook failed), the file may be gone before you can examine it.
 You can work around that by mounting an emptyDir volume into the container and having the hook write to it.
 ### 4.2 PRE-STOP CONTAINER LIFECYCLE HOOK
-A pre-stop hook is executed immediately before a container is terminated.
-When a container needs to be terminated, the Kubelet will run the pre-stop hook, if config- ured, and only then send a SIGTERM to the process (and later kill the process if it doesn’t terminate gracefully).
+A pre-stop hook is executed **immediately before a container is terminated**.

+When a container needs to be terminated, the **Kubelet** will run the pre-stop hook, if configured, and only then send a SIGTERM to the process (and later kill the process if it doesn’t terminate gracefully).

-A pre-stop hook can be used to initiate a graceful shutdown of the container, if it doesn’t shut down gracefully upon receipt of a SIGTERM signal.
+A **pre-stop hook** can be **used to initiate a graceful shutdown** of the container, if it doesn’t shut down gracefully upon receipt of a SIGTERM signal.
 They can also be used to perform arbitrary operations before shutdown without having to implement those operations in the application itself (this is useful when you’re running a third-party app, whose source code you don’t have access to and/or can’t modify).

 Configuring a pre-stop hook in a pod manifest isn’t very different from adding a post-start hook.
 The previous example showed a post-start hook that executes a command, so we’ll look at a pre-stop hook that performs an HTTP GET request now.
 The following listing shows how to define a pre-stop HTTP GET hook in a pod.
 ![](../images/podlife10.png)

 The pre-stop hook defined in this listing performs an HTTP GET request to http:// POD_IP:8080/shutdown as soon as the Kubelet starts terminating the container.
 Apart from the port and path shown in the listing, you can also set the fields scheme (HTTP or HTTPS) and host , as well as httpHeaders that should be sent in the request.
 The host field defaults to the pod IP.
-Be sure not to set it to localhost, because localhost would refer to the node, not the pod.
+Be sure not to set it to **localhost**, because **localhost** would **refer to the node, not the pod.**
 In contrast to the post-start hook, the container will be terminated regardless of the result of the hook—an error HTTP response code or a non-zero exit code when using a command-based hook will not prevent the container from being terminated.